-• Loss of a major customer or deranging of a major product range A significant proportion of the Company's sales is to a significant Australian pharmacy customer and two large customers in the grocery channel.
+Loss of a major customer or deranging of a major product range

+A significant proportion of the Company's sales is to a significant Australian pharmacy customer and two large customers in the grocery channel.
 The deletion of a material product range by these customers could materially reduce McPherson's profitability.
 To mitigate this risk, the Company strives to provide superior customer service, product innovation and competitive pricing.
-The Strategic Alliance with Chemist Warehouse has formalised a much closer relationship with this key customer and is a key risk mitigation strategy.
+The Alliance with Chemist Warehouse has formalised a much closer relationship with this key customer and is a key risk mitigation strategy.

-· Key supplier redundancy
+Key supplier redundancy

 The Company has significant reliance on key suppliers of products.
 Many such suppliers are based in China, with key skincare suppliers predominantly based in Australia.
 Alternate suppliers, with geographical diversity, have been isolated for all key suppliers.
+The potential for political instability to impact the Hong Kong sourcing team is being closely monitored.